EVALUATION OF ANTIHYPERTENSIVE ACTIVITY OF NATURAL MIXTURE AND INVESTIGATION OF HERB-HERB INTERACTIONHTML Full Text

 Mineralocorticoids Induced Hypertension: The hypertensive control group was kept on a diet high in sodium chloride, and drinking water was replaced by 2% sodium chloride solution.
 After they attain a weight of about 25 gm, they have been given fludrocortisone dissolved in sesame oil at a dose of 10 mg/kg was administered once daily for three weeks.
 The mice of systolic blood pressure of more than 170 mmHg were chosen to be hypertensive mice in the current study.

-Blood Pressure Recording: Basal blood pressure and heart rate was measured using non-invasive blood pressure recorder device (Ugo Basile instruments, Varese, Italy).
-Each rat was placed separately in a restrainer and appropriate cuff with the sensor around the tail and warmed to approximately 33 - 35 ° C. The tail cuff was raised to a pressure above 200 mmHg.
+Blood Pressure Recording: Basal blood pressure and heart rate were measured using a non-invasive blood pressure recorder device (Ugo Basile instruments, Varese, Italy).
+Each rat was placed separately in a restrainer and appropriate cuff with the sensor around the tail and warmed to approximately 33 - 35 °C. The tail cuff was raised to a pressure above 200 mmHg.
 The systolic blood pressure and the diastolic blood pressure and the heart rate were measured immediately by the tail-cuff and pulse sensor 12, 13, 14.

 Experimental Design: The mice were divided into 5 groups, each of 5 mice.